Salary guide

 • Convert annual salary into hourly pay.

-• Compare monthly, biweekly, weekly, and daily gross pay.
+• Compare monthly, biweekly, weekly, daily, and pay period gross pay.

 • Use a simple tax-rate estimate to approximate take-home pay.